 Comments within components will be reviewed for sufficiency, consistency, and explanatory quality.

-The response to Disclosure 1 will be reviewed.

 CIF-5 Flood Model Verification

 General

 For each component, the modeling organization shall maintain procedures for verification, such as code inspections, reviews, calculation crosschecks, and walkthroughs, sufficient to demonstrate code correctness.
 Verification procedures shall include tests performed by modeling organization personnel other than the original component developers.